mohammadeimon/Pizza-Sale-Analysis/README.md

 ![5](https://user-images.githubusercontent.com/123791304/235464991-ad47a393-ee5c-4004-95d0-afb258c102b2.jpg)

 - The Classic pizza category is the most popular, with 14,579 orders placed for it.
 The restaurant sold a total of 14,888 pizzas from this category, resulting in revenue of $220,053.1.
+Image belows shows total number of order per category during the 12pm mark.

 ![6](https://user-images.githubusercontent.com/123791304/235465508-ec0c5d88-c4e5-4c50-a274-5e1b380af24b.jpg)